cryptosubh/blog/_drafts/Data-Engineering.md

 * **dirty write**
 When you overwrite data that has not yet been committed to the database
 * **nonrepeatable read** or **read skew**
-An anomaly a value read from the database changes during a transaction.
+An anomaly in which a value read from the database changes during a transaction.
 * **read committed**
 Level of transaction isolation which guarantees no dirty read or dirty writes.
 Allows read skew.
 Default isolation level for PostgreSQL.
 * **snapshot isolation**